 (4) All composting facilities must be designed, constructed, and operated in a manner that, to the greatest extent practicable, consistent with proper facility design and operation, controls and minimizes odors that are likely to cause adverse impacts outside the boundaries of the facility.

-(5) All composting facilities must be designed, constructed, and operated in a manner that achieves human pathogen reduction as required by under OAR 340-096-0140: Pathogen Reduction.
+(5) All composting facilities must be designed, constructed, and operated in a manner that achieves human pathogen reduction as required by by OAR 340-096-0140: Pathogen Reduction.

 (6) All composting facilities must be designed, constructed, and operated in a manner that controls or prevents propagation, harborage, or attraction of vectors, including but not limited to rats, birds, and flies.

-(7) All composting facilities that produce, collect and store biogas must be designed, constructed, and operated in a manner consistent with state and local fire regulations that prevents fire and explosions.
+(7) All composting facilities that produce, collect and store biogas must be designed, constructed, and operated in a manner consistent with state and local fire regulations to address the potential for fire and explosions.

 (7)(8) All composting facilities must comply with all other applicable laws and regulations.